Mayoralty of Eric Adams: Foreign countries

 On December 2, 2021, Adams took a trip to Ghana where he visited the Elmina Castle.

 Adams conducted a tour of Mexico, Ecuador, and Colombia in October 2023.
 Adams' administration said the goals of the trip were to "foster relationships, learn more about the path asylum-seekers take to get to the United States, and meet with local and national leaders about the situations on the ground leading to an influx of asylum-seekers arriving in the U.S." Adams' office claimed that taxpayers would not pay for the trip, however, Gothamist reported taxpayers in fact would have to pay for the mayor's security on the trip, and costs associated with staffers accompanying Adams.

 Adams rejected a ceasefire in the Gaza war, saying "Bring the hostages home."
 As mayor, when Yom HaAtzma'ut (Independence day in Israel) fell on April 25, Adams announced the night-time lighting of City Hall and other municipal buildings blue and white, the colors of the flag of Israel. identifying the assessment of the modern state of Israel's history as "three-quarters of a century promoting peace and security in the Middle East and hope and opportunity across the globe" as "stand[ing] side by side" with New York's Jewish community.

 Adams' relationship with Turkey was heavily criticized and was the basis of the investigations which led to his federal indictment.
-Adams has boasted in particular of his travel with Turkey, and of having met with Turkish president Recep Tayyip Erdoğan.
+Adams boasted in particular of his travel with Turkey, and of having met with Turkish president Recep Tayyip Erdoğan.
 In August 2015, the consulate-general of Turkey paid for Adams's trip to the country.
 As mayor, Adams boasted that no other mayor in New York City history had visited the country as often as he had.
 In spring 2023, an investigation began by the FBI into alleged straw donors from the government of Turkey, operating through the Brooklyn construction company KSK Construction, financially contributing to Adams's 2021 campaign.
 Ultimately, Damian Williams, the U.S. attorney in Manhattan, claimed that Adams took over $100,000 in bribes from Turkey in exchange for using his powers to help open the Turkevi Center.
 These bribes mostly took the form of free and discounted luxury travel benefits.